 Integrative Experiences (IEs) are curricular or co-curricular experiences designed by faculty in which students demonstrate their ability to integrate information, concepts, analytical frameworks, and skills from two or more areas of inquiry in a purposeful project or experience.
 Integrative Experiences that are classes are indicated in the course schedule; co-curricular IEs are indicated in promotion and advising for the experience or project.

-Two Learning Communities are required; the third integrative learning experience can be another Learning Community OR an Integrative Experience.
+Two Integrative Learning Experiences (ILE) are required.
+One ILE must be a Learning Community; the second Integrative ILE may be another Learning Community OR an Integrative Experience.

 5. Diversity Requirement